 Eat and drink regularly throughout the day

-Think whole pieces of fruit, sliced veggies with hummus or guacamole, nut butter on whole grain toast or crackers, nut and dried fruit trail mix, hard boiled eggs, sliced cheese or string cheese.
+Think whole pieces of fruit, sliced veggies with hummus or guacamole, nut butter on whole grain toast or crackers, nut and dried fruit trail mix, hard boiled eggs, sliced cheese, or string cheese.

 Pack in the protein

-To get the most bang for your protein buck, remember that a 3 ounce piece of meat or salmon contains a whopping 21 grams of protein, an 8 ounce container of yogurt has 11 grams, a half-cup of cooked beans has 8 grams and a cup of milk contains 8 grams of protein.
+To get the most bang for your protein buck, remember that a 3-ounce piece of meat or salmon contains a whopping 21 grams of protein, an 8-ounce container of yogurt has around 11 grams, a half-cup of cooked beans has 8 grams, and a cup of milk contains 8 grams of protein.

 Choose healthier fat sources

 If you eat beef and dairy, choose the leaner, lower-fat varieties in order to limit your intake of saturated fats.
-Avoid trans fats if possible (found in processed foods such as baked goods).
+Avoid trans fats whenever possible (found in processed foods such as baked goods).